Organized Back to School: 30 Tips for a Stress-Free Start

 18. Car Organization

-With all the driving around to get kids to/from places, trash and stuff can accumulate quickly.
-Keep a basket in your car to corral loose items (i.e., lost water bottles, books, hoodies) to keep them from getting lost or trashing up your car.
+With all the driving around to get kids to/from places, trash and random stuff accumulates quickly.
+Keep a basket in your car to corral loose items (i.e., water bottles, books, hoodies) to keep them from getting lost or trashing up your car.
+At the end of each day, or a few times a week, take the basket inside and place everything where it belongs.

-At the end of each day, or at least a few times a week, take the basket inside and place everything where it belongs.
 Bonus tip!
 Place the basket in a central room of the house and have your kids rifle through and take what belongs to them.

 19. Laundry Organization